-In 2019, Malawi was impacted by one of the worst tropical cyclones on record to affect Africa and the Southern Hemisphere and, in January 2022, Malawi further devastation and destruction in its wake.
-Declared a State of National Disaster, over 990.000 Displaced People (IDP) sites.

-Through our partnership, The One Foundation and our Co-op were able to deploy urgent emergency funding in the aftermath of the disaster to support the distribution of chlorine tablets, the repair of non-functional water points, the training of water learning sessions which aimed to develop recommendations to improve collaboration work, and to upscale learnings with regional and National WASH Clusters for wider dissemination.
+In 2019, Malawi was impacted by one of the worst tropical cyclones on record to affect Africa and the Southern Hemisphere and, in January 2022, Malawi was struck again by Tropical Storm Ana, leaving further devastation and destruction in its wake.
+Declared a State of National Disaster, over 990,000 people in 18 districts urgently required life-saving and life-sustaining humanitarian assistance.
+By February, almost 190,500 people were displaced and sheltering in over 150 Internally Displaced People (IDP) sites.
+Through our partnership, The One Foundation and our Co-op were able to deploy urgent emergency funding in the aftermath of the disaster to support the distribution of chlorine tablets, the repair of non-functional water points, the training of water point committees and the promotion of community hygiene campaigns.
+The response also supported learning sessions which aimed to develop recommendations to improve collaboration between humanitarian responses and development work, and to upscale learnings with regional and National WASH Clusters for wider dissemination.